 Fill the form and submit it.
 If you set it up correctly you will be redirected to PayPal and you’ll see the button price and description.

-In this article, you learned how to integrate the Contact Form 7 plugin with PayPal to accept payments.
+In this article, you learned two different ways how to integrate the Contact Form 7 plugin with PayPal to accept payments from customers.

-You may also be interested in how to integrate ReCaptcha with Contact Form 7.
+You may also be interested in how to integrate ReCaptcha with Contact Form 7 to prevent spam comments.